unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 **Hardware:**

-Rather than building my own hardware, I decided to search for an exisiting board that could be easily modified.<BR>
+Rather than building my own hardware, I decided to search for an existing board that could be easily modified.<BR>
 It needed to be reasonably small, but with dual can bus interfaces to enable true message filtering.<BR>
 Also, preferably capable of running directly off 12V.